RaghavJindal13/9eye-CocktailDB/README.md

 Category<br>
 Alcoholic<br>
 Glass<br><br>
-Further i will be implementing the showcase of the cocktails with images and ingredients
+Further i will be implementing the showcase of the cocktails with images and ingredients.